msaxton/evaluating-information-slides/slides.md

 ### 5 practical tips for evaluating information

-* Use Google and Google Scholar to help assess an author's credibility.
+1. Use Google and Google Scholar to help assess an author's credibility.

-* Scan the source's bibliography and footnotes/endnotes to verify that the source is well documented.
+2. Scan the source's bibliography and footnotes/endnotes to verify that the source is well documented.

-* Use the source's index (or ctr/cmd + f) to see if the source is relevant to your research.
+3. Use the source's index (or ctr/cmd + f) to see if the source is relevant to your research.

-* Read book reviews and literature reviews to summarize and evaluate the content of books.
+4. Read book reviews and literature reviews to summarize and evaluate the content of books.

-* Be on teh lookout for the following:
+5. Be on the lookout for the following:
     * Overstatements and generalizations
     * Loaded words
     * "Labeling"